Add a healthy spin to a dessert favorite with a frosty recipe for Peanut Butter and Banana Nice Cream Sandwiches.

-Homemade banana ice cream, minus the cream, and the eggs … and the sugar, and pretty much everything else.
-That leaves us with one thing: frozen bananas.
+Homemade banana ice cream, minus the cream, the eggs, the added sugar and the expensive ice cream machine leaves us with one simple thing: frozen bananas.

 - 8 store-bought or homemade peanut butter cookies

 - Crushed peanuts or sprinkles, for decorating (optional)

 - Peel the bananas and slice them into 1/4" rounds.
 Place them on a plate and cover the plate with plastic wrap.
 Place the bananas in the freezer for 2 hours, or until frozen.

 - In the bowl of a food processor, combine the frozen bananas and vanilla extract.
 Pulse until the bananas turn into a creamy texture, about 1 minute.

 - Arrange four cookies flat side up and divide the banana nice cream among the cookies.
 Add a second cookie on top, pressing to seal together each sandwich.

 - If desired, immediately roll each ice cream sandwich in crushed peanuts or sprinkles.

 - Wrap each ice cream sandwich securely in plastic wrap and freeze it until solid, a minimum of 2 hours, then serve.

 - ★ Did you make this recipe?
 Don't forget to give it a star rating below!